-Filemon is the god of this trope, he constantly receives horrible beatings, explosions and even gets burned and frozen several times, only for him recovering one panel later.
-The rest of the cast qualifies, but Filemon overshadows all of them.
+Filemón is the god of this trope, he constantly receives horrible beatings, explosions and even gets burned and frozen several times, only for him to recover one panel later.
+The rest of the cast qualifies, but Filemón overshadows everyone.

 Nodwick the henchman has it even worse.
 He's been beaten, decapitated (Ten times on the same page in one issue), burned, frozen, digested, crushed, skewered, turned into a goldfish, disintegrated...
 If it's painful and/or lethal, it's probably happened to him, and every time he's always duct-taped back together by the team's cleric, Piffany.
 Plus, it's explicitly stated that (to the irritation of his guardian angel, who has no idea what to do with him) he's actually not allowed to stay dead, due to the rules of the Henchmen's Union (and the fact that his absence would completely screw up the universe).

 Henchmen in general in Nodwick.
 They get tied to catapult payloads as messengers to make sure the message arrived, and get to drag the giant stone back with them afterward.
 Their health plan comes in monthly flavors including "hemlock."
 Or the Hench Games, which... let's put it this way, people with heart conditions are advised to avoid the javelin toss because the henchmen compete to see how many they can catch.
 Nodwick just gets it the worst, which is really saying something.